snehaheda/payments-library/REST-API/REST-API-Docs/REST_API_Documentation.md

 **Objects**

-  Your guest user should have permissions to use all the payment360 objects.
+  Your guest user should have permissions to use all the Blackthorn | Payments objects.

   * Click the __Public Access Settings__ button
   * Go to __Object Settings__